Researchers say it was easy to take people’s data from Facebook — and easy to keep it

 Rieder echoed a chorus of researchers and privacy advocates this week, expressing surprise that a story about Facebook data had captured the public’s attention.

-Far more user data is currently for sale than what Cambridge Analytica collected, he said.
+Far more user data is currently for sale than the data that Cambridge Analytica collected, he said.

 Breaking News Emails